Capital Campaign Update 2022

-Glory to God, our Building Capital Campaign up through Phase II was completed in 2016!
-Our original materials for our 2010-2016 Campaign can be found below.
-While we are taking a couple year break from a capital campaign (after years of productive fundraising,) our goal in the next several years will be to launch a new campaign to pay off our Phase II mortgage.
-As of 2018, we owe about $800,000 on our note.
-If you would like to give towards this mortgage amount (either with a direct gift or a bequest,) please reach out to Fr.
-Justin.
-Additionally, some money has come in for the final phase of construction (see the proposed master plan from 2014 above) including about $50,000 for future frescoing in our final church temple!
+Glory to God, our Building Capital Campaign Phase 1 construction was completed in 2016!
+Our original materials for our 2010-2016 Campaign can be found (slightly edited) below.
+As of 2022, we owe about $680,000 on our mortgage for the Phase 1 church.
+Interestingly, some money has come in for the final phase of construction (see the proposed master plan from 2014 above) including about $50,000 for future frescoing for our final church temple!
 We have our eye on the ball for this final phase in our church construction project!
 Here are some interesting details from our older Building Campaign 2010-2016:

 In February 2002, after a journey through the Evangelical Orthodox Church, the 25 founding men, women, and children of St. Athanasius were received into the canonical Orthodox Church under the care of the ever-memorable Archbishop Dmitri of the Diocese of the South of the Orthodox Church in America.